3HeadedSnake/100-days-of-code/log.md

 **Today's Progress**: Today I did the theory part where I read on Inferential Statistics.

 ### Day 10 Thursday, May 6th, 2021.
-**Today's Progress**: I continued with Inferntial statistics then started on the various testsa and confidence intervals.
+**Today's Progress**: I continued with Inferntial statistics then started on the various tests and confidence intervals.

 ### Day 11 Friday, May 7th, 2021.
 **Today's Progress**: I started on Probability and Statistics and I was able to get meaningful insights.